Happy and Healthy Indoor Cat

 January 25, 2019

 Cats are hunters that have refined their skills over thousands of years into efficient predators.
-As cat owners we must remember that the feline we share our homes with have the same instinctive drive as their wild cousins.
+As cat owners we must remember that the feline we share our homes with has the same instinctive drive as their wild cousins.
 It is our duty to provide an outlet that meets their needs to stalk, hunt and define territory.

 Providing environmental enrichment for our feline friends can prevent boredom, giving them an opportunity to explore, hunt and define territory as their innate behavior tells them to do.